engr101staff/engr101matlab/_sources/strings_and_cells/main.rst

   :width: 560
   :align: center

-|
+.. admonition:: Video Recap

   Cell arrays are heterogenous collections of elements and are created using the curly brackets :code:`{` and :code:`}`.
 Cell arrays introduce another "layer" to our data.
 You've got a vector/matrix of cells, and then inside each of those cells is the actual data.

 Let's consider indexing into cell arrays:

 .. youtube:: lejDhTnuIhM
   :divid: ch08_02_vid_indexing_and_unpacking_in_cell_arrays